kuru0004/JHUDataSciClass/Codebook.md

 ### The values in this codebook are *all* **average values**.
 The individual values are not labeled as 'average' because this distinction is not needed to differentiate the values.

 ### The variable name contains either 'Acc' or 'Gyro'
-When the variable name contains 'Acc', this refers to accelerometer data, whose values are in units of $$g = 9.8 m/s^2$$, normalized to [-1,1].
+When the variable name contains 'Acc', this refers to accelerometer data, whose values are in units of *g* = 9.8 m/s^2, normalized to [-1,1].
 Descriptions of the accelerometer data will only state 'Acc' to refer to accelerometer data.

 When the variable name contains 'Gyro', this refers to gyroscope data, whose values are in units of rads/s, normalized to [-1,1].
 Descriptions of the gyroscope data will only state 'Gyro' to refer to gyroscope data.

-### The variable name begins either wtin 't' or 'f'
+### The variable name begins either with't' or 'f'
 When the variable begins with 't', the data is in the time domain and will be referred to as 't-domain' in the descriptions.

 When the variable begins with 'f', the data is in the frequency domain and will be referred to as 'f-domain' in the descriptions.

-###Some variables contain the term 'Jerk'
+### Some variables contain the term 'Jerk'
 This jerk signal is from the body component of either accelerometer data or the gyroscope data.
 Since this signal is understood as a body signal, the description will not include 'body' for the variables containing 'Jerk'

-###Some variables contain the term 'Mag'
+### Some variables contain the term 'Mag'
 'Mag' refers to magnitude.
 It does not contain directional information.
 The description will refer to magnitude as 'Mag' for the variables containing 'Mag'

-##Variable List and Description
+## Variable List and Description

 participant_index: Number representing the participant, an integer from 1 to 30

 action: Action in progress during measurement, one of 6 values: LAYING,SITTING,STANDING,WALKING,WALKING_DOWNSTAIRS, OR WALKING_UPSTAIRS

 tBodyAcc_mean_X: Mean of t-domain Acc data for body signal in X direction

 tBodyAcc_mean_Y: Mean of t-domain Acc data for body signal in Y direction

 tBodyAcc_mean_Z: Mean of t-domain Acc data for body signal in Z direction

 tBodyAcc_std_X: Standard deviation of t-domain Acc data for body signal in X direction

 tBodyAcc_std_Y: Standard deviation of t-domain Acc data for body signal in Y direction

 tBodyAcc_std_Z: Standard deviation of t-domain Acc data for body signal in Z direction

 tGravityAcc_mean_X: Mean of t-domain Acc data for gravity signal in X direction

 tGravityAcc_mean_Y: Mean of t-domain Acc data for gravity signal in Y direction
 tGravityAcc_mean_Z: Mean of t-domain Acc data for gravity signal in Z direction

 tGravityAcc_std_X: Standard deviation of t-domain Acc data for gravity signal in X direction

 tGravityAcc_std_Y: Standard deviation of t-domain Acc data for gravity signal in Y direction

 tGravityAcc_std_Z: Standard deviation of t-domain Acc data for gravity signal in Z direction

 tBodyAccJerk_mean_X: Mean of t-domain Acc data for jerk signal in X direction

 tBodyAccJerk_mean_Y: Mean of t-domain Acc data for jerk signal in Y direction

 tBodyAccJerk_mean_Z: Mean of t-domain Acc data for jerk signal in Z direction

 tBodyAccJerk_std_X: Standard deviation of t-domain Acc data for jerk signal in X direction

 tBodyAccJerk_std_Y: Standard deviation of t-domain Acc data for jerk signal in Y direction

 tBodyAccJerk_std_Z: Standard deviation of t-domain Acc data for jerk signal in Z direction

 tBodyGyro_mean_X: Mean of t-domain Gyro data for body signal in X direction

 tBodyGyro_mean_Y: Mean of t-domain Gyro data for body signal in Y direction

 tBodyGyro_mean_Z: Mean of t-domain Gyro data for body signal in Z direction

 tBodyGyro_std_X: Standard deviation of t-domain Gyro data for body signal in X direction

 tBodyGyro_std_Y: Standard deviation of t-domain Gyro data for body signal in Y direction

 tBodyGyro_std_Z: Standard deviation of t-domain Gyro data for body signal in Z direction

 tBodyGyroJerk_mean_X: Mean of t-domain Gyro data for jerk signal in X direction

 tBodyGyroJerk_mean_Y: Mean of t-domain Gyro data for jerk signal in Y direction

 tBodyGyroJerk_mean_Z: Mean of t-domain Gyro data for jerk signal in Z direction

 tBodyGyroJerk_std_X: Standard deviation of t-domain Gyro data for jerk signal in X direction

 tBodyGyroJerk_std_Y: Standard deviation of t-domain Gyro data for jerk signal in Y direction

 tBodyGyroJerk_std_Z: Standard deviation of t-domain Gyro data for jerk signal in Z direction

 tBodyAccMag_mean: Mean of t-domain Acc data for body signal Mag

 tBodyAccMag_std: Standard deviation of t-domain Acc data for body signal Mag

 tGravityAccMag_mean: Mean of t-domain Acc data for gravity signal Mag

 tGravityAccMag_std: Standard deviation of t-domain Acc data for gravity signal Mag

 tBodyAccJerkMag_mean: Mean of t-domain Acc data for jerk signal Mag

 tBodyAccJerkMag_std: Standard deviation of t-domain Acc data for jerk signal Mag

 tBodyGyroMag_mean: Mean of t-domain Gyro data for body signal Mag

 tBodyGyroMag_std: Standard deviation of t-domain Gyro data for body signal Mag

 tBodyGyroJerkMag_mean: Mean of t-domain Gyro data for jerk signal Mag

 tBodyGyroJerkMag_std: Standard deviation of t-domain Gyro data for jerk signal Mag

 fBodyAcc_mean_X: Mean of f-domain Acc data for body signal in X direction

 fBodyAcc_mean_Y: Mean of f-domain Acc data for body signal in Y direction

 fBodyAcc_mean_Z: Mean of f-domain Acc data for body signal in Z direction

 fBodyAcc_std_X: Standard deviation of f-domain Acc data for body signal in X direction

 fBodyAcc_std_Y: Standard deviation of f-domain Acc data for body signal in Y direction

 fBodyAcc_std_Z: Standard deviation of f-domain Acc data for body signal in Z direction

 fBodyAcc_meanFreq_X: Mean frequency of f-domain Acc data for body signal in X direction

 fBodyAcc_meanFreq_Y: Mean frequency of f-domain Acc data for body signal in Y direction

 fBodyAcc_meanFreq_Z: Mean frequency of f-domain Acc data for body signal in Z direction

 fBodyAccJerk_mean_X: Mean of f-domain Acc data for jerk signal in X direction

 fBodyAccJerk_mean_Y: Mean of f-domain Acc data for jerk signal in Y direction

 fBodyAccJerk_mean_Z: Mean of f-domain Acc data for jerk signal in Z direction

 fBodyAccJerk_std_X:  Standard deviation of f-domain Acc data for jerk signal in X direction

 fBodyAccJerk_std_Y: Standard deviation of f-domain Acc data for jerk signal in Y direction

 fBodyAccJerk_std_Z: Standard deviation of f-domain Acc data for jerk signal in Z direction

 fBodyAccJerk_meanFreq_X: Mean frequency of f-domain Acc data for jerk signal in X direction

 fBodyAccJerk_meanFreq_Y: Mean frequency of f-domain Acc data for jerk signal in y direction

 fBodyAccJerk_meanFreq_Z: Mean frequency of f-domain Acc data for jerk signal in Z direction

 fBodyGyro_mean_X: Mean of f-domain Gyro data for body signal in X direction

 fBodyGyro_mean_Y: Mean of f-domain Gyro data for body signal in Y direction

 fBodyGyro_mean_Z: Mean of f-domain Gyro data for body signal in Z direction

 fBodyGyro_std_X: Standard deviation of f-domain Gyro data for body signal in X direction

 fBodyGyro_std_Y: Standard deviation of f-domain Gyro data for body signal in Y direction

 fBodyGyro_std_Z: Standard deviation of f-domain Gyro data for body signal in Z direction

 fBodyGyro_meanFreq_X: Mean frequency of f-domain Gyro data for body signal in X direction

 fBodyGyro_meanFreq_Y: Mean frequency of f-domain Gyro data for body signal in Y direction

 fBodyGyro_meanFreq_Z: Mean frequency of f-domain Gyro data for body signal in Z direction

 fBodyAccMag_mean: Mean of f-domain Acc data for body signal Mag

 fBodyAccMag_std: Standard deviation of f-domain Acc data for body signal Mag

 fBodyAccMag_meanFreq: Mean frequency of f-domain Acc data for body signal Mag

 fBodyAccJerkMag_mean: Mean of f-domain Acc data for jerk signal Mag

 fBodyAccJerkMag_std: Standard deviation of f-domain Acc data for jerk signal Mag

 fBodyAccJerkMag_meanFreq: Mean frequency of f-domain Acc data for jerk signal Mag

 fBodyGyroMag_mean: Mean of f-domain Gyro data for body signal Mag

 fBodyGyroMag_std: Standard deviation of f-domain Gyro data for body signal Mag

 fBodyGyroMag_meanFreq: Mean frequency of f-domain Gyro data for body signal Mag

 fBodyGyroJerkMag_mean: Mean of f-domain Gyro data for jerk signal Mag

 fBodyGyroJerkMag_std: Standard deviation of f-domain Gyro data for jerk signal Mag

 fBodyGyroJerkMag_meanFreq: Mean frequency of f-domain Gyro data for jerk signal Mag